rakkant/Battleship_softspec/README.md

 # BATTLESHIP PROJECT
 *This project is a part of Software Specification & Design lecture.
 Battleship is a multiplayer game that created via JAVA.
 Players have to shoot the missile to opponent's ships.
-Player who can shoot all of opponent's ships is the winner.*
+Player who can shoot all of opponent's ships is the winner.
+Note: We used Processing https://processing.org as the library sources in this project*

 ## Instruction (How to play)
 1. Click run